z0s/Place/README.md

 # Place
-## Fetchy Fox Exercise
+## JSON Integration

-This is a simple iOS application that returns the total number of places and restuarants available on Fetchy Fox.
-The application utilizes a basic collection view and integrates the exercise Fetchy Fox API.
+This is a simple iOS application that returns the total number of places and restuarants available on RESTful API.
+The application utilizes a basic collection view and integrates the API.

 ## Development environment
 <b>IDE:</b> Xcode 8.0